2014 Consensus Agenda On Disability Policy

 - A list of organizations that have ratified the Agenda.

 Although not specifically addressed in this document, it is equally important that our state maximize the policies and funding that we already have.
 We encourage state leaders to assure that laws and policies are consistently applied and enforced.
-We urge state agencies to tap the federal resources available to our state for programs that will improve the quality of life of all our citizens.
+We urge state agencies to tap all federal resources available to our state for programs that support citizens with disabilities having meaningful participation in their communities.

 People with disabilities have the right to live healthy lives and be productive citizens in their communities with access to the community-based services and supports needed to do so.

-- Expand Medicaid coverage to include adult dental services, hearing aids, assistive technology, and ventilator services.
+- Expand Medicaid coverage of services to include adult dental services, hearing aids, assistive technology and ventilator services and provide adequate coverage for tube feeding, formulas and supplies, while exercising fiscal responsibility to ensure that Medicaid funding is used appropriately

-Children and young people with disabilities must have access to quality education that includes services and programs which allow full participation in an integrated and inclusive educational system.
+Children and young people with disabilities must have access to quality education that includes services and programs which allow full participation in an integrated and inclusive educational system that best meets the needs of the child.

-- Improve school safety through training, policies, programs, and plans, e.g. prohibiting restraints and seclusion, passing the Jason Flatt Act, enforcing bullying policies, emergency planning.
+- Improve school safety through training, policies, programs, and plans, e.g. prohibiting restraints, enforcing bullying policies, and emergency planning

 People with disabilities have the right and the responsibility to be productive citizens engaged in competitive, integrated employment with the services and supports needed to do so.

-- Increase focus on competitive, community-based employment by creating a standing line-item appropriation for this purpose.
+- Increase focus on competitive, community-based employment by creating a continuing line item appropriation to fund services for this purpose, and by identifying specific funding for job readiness skills training

 People with disabilities have the right to determine and control their own destiny with protection from discrimination and segregation; all laws to protect their rights and freedoms should be implemented and enforced in a timely and effective manner.

-- Full implementation of the Olmstead Plan and rebalancing strategies to ensure compliance with Title II of the Americans with Disabilities Act.
+- Fully implement the WV Olmstead Plan and rebalancing strategies to ensure compliance with Title II of the Americans with Disabilities Act

-This 2012 Consensus Agenda has been Endorsed By:
+The 2014 Consensus Agenda has been endorsed By:

 - WV Statewide Independent Living Council